PERFORM Research Programme—Launch Conference

 The ‘Challenges’ session set the scene around the current industry context and opportunities for change, with Tim Shoveller, Managing Director for Stagecoach Rail Division and Chair of the Better Operations Programme Board (pictured, right).
 In his keynote address, Tim referred to performance as one of the unprecedented challenges that the industry is currently facing and encouraged everyone to act soon and work together.
-The PERFORM programme was also endorsed (remotely) by Oliver Bratton, European Operations Director, MTR Corporation Ltd (top right) and Graham Richards, Director of Planning and Performance, ORR (bottom right).
+The PERFORM programme was also endorsed (remotely) by Oliver Bratton, (then) European Operations Director, MTR Corporation Ltd (top right) and Graham Richards, Director of Planning and Performance, ORR (bottom right).

 The ‘Solutions’ session presented a mix of feasibility and tactical research carried out under the PERFORM umbrella.
 The outputs of the five ‘Data Sandbox’ projects were co-presented by the industry partner organisations and the project teams delivering the work:

 - Predicting and mitigating small fluctuations in station dwell times (Led by the University of Southampton in collaboration with South Western Railway)

 - Anticipating and mitigating reactionary delays (Led by Liverpool John Moores University, in collaboration with Merseyrail)

 - Providing data analysis insights into real to-the-second timing patterns of passenger rail services using Machine Learning techniques (Led by Middlesex University, in collaboration with Southeastern)

 - A feasibility study on developing an intelligence ensemble system for predicting and preventing train delays (Led by University of East Anglia in collaboration with Greater Anglia)